How to Speak Russian Fluently: 6 Steps for Getting Started

 This is a great way to work on your accent and learn modern Russian sayings, idioms and phrases that you may not find in textbooks or online lessons.

-Interacting with a real live person gives you the opportunity to ask questions, concentrate on a certain area (for example, medical terms) and learn at your own pace.
+Interacting with a real live person allows you to ask questions, concentrate on a certain area (for example, medical terms) and learn at your own pace.

 Plus, you can feel good about doing something good for someone else, and possibly learn more about your own native language(s) as you try to teach the intricacies to someone else!